8365redis/redis-client-cache-tracking/README.md

 make perf_test
 ```

+Attention: All tests flushes all the redis database for clean test purposes so never run tests on production environment.

 Normally to not effect the other test *client heartbeat tests* are disabled (skipped) by default.
 You can enable them by setting `SKIP_HB_TEST` to `True` .

 ### Long Perf Tests